DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 - Messages sent by DHCP servers:
     - OFFER
     - ACK
-    - NAK = Opposite of ACK - used to decline a client’S request
+    - NAK = Opposite of ACK - used to decline a client’s request
 - Messages sent by DHCP clients:
     - DISCOVER
     - REQUEST
     - RELEASE = Used to tell the server that the client no longer needs its IP address
-    - DECLINE = Used to DECLINE the IP address offered by a DHCP server
+    - DECLINE = Used to decline the IP address offered by a DHCP server

 ---